Bealby/Milestone-Project-2/README.md

 All links, when hovered over, are responsive and show a light grey, `rgb(116,111,120,1)` making them intuitive to click.

-**Footer:** Lisa Fairfield’s email and phone number are always visible at the footer of the page.
-Each is initially grey, but once clicked are highlighted black and directly link to either their email or telephone respectively.

 **Sections:**

 - **Home:** A striking and bold Hero-Image centred over a white background, nestled between the `Navbar`(provided by Bootstrap) and Footer.

-- **Gallery:** Users are presented with a collage of photos using the Bootstrap Grid System.
+- **Bio:** Users are presented with a collage of photos using the Bootstrap Grid System.

-- **Bio:** A combination of photos and text explaining Lisa’s dreams and desires.
+- **Map:** A combination of photos and text explaining Lisa’s dreams and desires.
    This includes a link to a reference which opens up in a separate page.

-- **Resume:** When the Resume is clicked another tab will be opened to display a CV in PDF format.
-This ensures that the user does not lose their way on the website.
-This is implemented by using `target="_blank"`.

-- **Contact:** As well as the contact details in the footer a content section was also implemented with the use of `<forms>` in Bootstrap.
-This allowes for a more user friendly UX in communication and helps keep a record of interest in back-end developing.
+  **Footer:** Lisa Fairfield’s email and phone number are always visible at the footer of the page.
+Each is initially grey, but once clicked are highlighted black and directly link to either their email or telephone respectively.

 ### FEATURES FOR SMALLER DEVICES